zemser/Todo-Applcation/README.md

 # Todo-Applcation
+Simple Todo application, supporting adding, updating and deleting todos\
+The application implements authriaztion\
-Todo application  written backend with Spring framework and REST API.
-Frontend with React
+written backend with Spring framework and REST API\
+Frontend with React using axios,